Estecka/mc-Shifting-Wares/README.md

 	Causes villagers to re-roll any **fully depleted** trade offer, whenever they restock at their job station.
 	This also prevents offers from being refilled, if they have a remaining uses.

-## Caveats
+## Map trades

-- **When re-rolling depleted trades, there is a chance that a villager may end up with the same offer twice.** However this can only happen when re-rolling a single trade for a given job level.

-- **The "Demand Bonus" game mechanic is mostly removed,** as the demand bonus data is deleted along the offers that are being re-rolled.
-Any effect it may still have is uncertain.

-- **Cartographers are excluded from generating more different maps than they would in vanilla.** Maps they create are never forgotten by the game, and lock their structures from appearing on other maps.
-This would cause issues with Daily Rerolls, as cartographers would generate a lot of maps that would never be sold.
+Maps are never forgotten by the game, and lock their structures from appearing on other maps.
-If you don't use Daily Rerolls and wish to let them generate new maps, you can roll-back to version 1.0.1 of the mod for now.
+To prevent daily rerolls from throwing away endless amounts of unsold maps, those trades are handled very differently.

+By default, cartographers will permanently remember each map they sell, and offer it again it the next time the map trade comes up.
+The gamerule `shiftingWares.allowMapReroll` (disabled by default) will allow them to forget a map, after it has been sold at least once.

 ## Technical details

-This mod runs with the assumption that villagers have 2 trades per level, and 1 master trade.
+- This mod runs under the assumption that villagers have at most 2 trades per level.
 It will always try to enforce this layout when rerolling.

-If a villagers is unable to yield enough trades for a given level, (e.g: Explorer Map trades in worlds with no structure), their trade list will be padded with empty trades in order to enforce the layout.
+- If a villager is unable to generate all registered trades for a level, it will be replaced with an empty trade.
+With vanilla trades, this should only ever happen to cartographers, who are unable to generate explorer maps in worlds with no structures.
+These paddings are required to ensure trades are rerolled with one of equivalent level; a trade's position in the list is the only indication to its level.
+Placeholder trades will never take the place of a valid trade; they will only show up if all other options are exhausted.

+- The "Demand Bonus" game mechanic is mostly removed, because the demand bonus data is deleted along with the offers that are rerolled.
+Any effect it may still have is uncertain.

+- Depleted rerolls have a chance to yield duplicate trades.